codecurious-bln/CC-website/index.markdown

 i18n_key: index
 ---
 ## What we do?
-Formerly known as *Rails Girls Berlin*, we organize **free workshops for women\*** without prior experience in coding.
+Formerly known as *Rails Girls Berlin*, we organize **free coding workshops for women\*** without prior experience in coding.
 These workshops are led by skilled programmers who are eager to help newbies and to increase the number of women* in IT.
 During our workshops, we try to create a cozy space where **questions are welcome** and where there is no pressure nor competition.
 To accomplish that, we keep the group sizes small and have **one dedicated coach per two or three learners**.

+\* = Women and everybody who identifies as a woman (including non-binary and trans people).

 Read more about us, [here](en/about).